rybick/pogolitics/docs/FAQ.md

 a charged attack whenever enough energy is gathered.
 With this assumption DPS is calculated as an avaraged value that would be dealt over an unlimited amount of time.
 - **TTFA** - **T**ime **T**o **F**irst **A**ttack - The time it takes until a pokémon is able to perform a
-charged attack (assuming it was executing fast attacks as often as possible)
+charged attack (assuming it is executing fast attacks as often as possible)
 - **MTBA** - **M**ean **T**ime **B**etween **A**ttacks - The avarage time that it takes between two charged
 attacks can be perfomed.
 It is often not the same as **TTFA**, because after first charged attack is done, some energy may be left which caused the next one to be performed sooner.
-E.g. if fast attacks takes one second and generates 10 energy, while charged attack costs 45 energy, TTFA could be 5s (it takes 5 attacks to gather enough energy), but MTBA would be 4.5s - after 9s you are able to do 2 charged attacks.
+E.g. if a fast attack takes one second and generates 10 energy, while charged attack costs 45 energy, TTFA could be 5s (it takes 5 attacks to gather enough energy), but MTBA would be 4.5s - after 9s you are able to do 2 charged attacks.
 This example is simplified as the charge attack also takes time which makes it more complicated.